 - I Ate WHAT?!: When she and Selma are eating at the Gulp N Blow, Patty briefly gags on her taco, which she finds is full of hair.
 Selma then points out that Homer is the one who made it, and the sisters see him spray sauce all over his arm and then lick it up.
 Patty drops her taco in horror.

 - I Want My Beloved to Be Happy:

 - The reason Homer leaves Marge to find a good job.

 - Also the reason for Selma reuniting Marge with Homer.
 She detests him, but can't bear to see her little sister sad.

-- Immediate Self-Contradiction: Homer tells his kids that he's happy that he has kids and that he can't wait for Marge to have another baby.
+- Homer tells his kids that he's happy that he has kids and that each of them was a blessing.
 When Marge comes back from the doctor with news that she isn't pregnant, Homer yells, "YES!" and high-fives her.